Water Quality: Agencies Should Take More Actions to Manage Risks from Harmful Algal Blooms and Hypoxia

 Environmental Protection Agency | The Administrator of NOAA and the Administrator of EPA, in collaboration with the members of the working group, should coordinate the development of a more comprehensive body of information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments.
 (Recommendation 6) |

-EPA and NOAA agreed with this recommendation.
-In June 2024, EPA stated that the agencies are working together to coordinate the development of a more comprehensive body of information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments.
-The information is expected to be incorporated into the 2024 HABHRCA National Assessment.
+NOAA and EPA agreed with this recommendation.
+In December 2024, the agencies stated that they are coordinating to develop a comprehensive body of information on the costs and benefits of mitigation, control, and prevention actions for use by state, local, and tribal governments.
+The agencies said the information would be available by December 2025.
+However, the agencies did not specify where this information will be made available.
+GAO will continue to follow up on this recommendation.

 |